JuanCarrillo/Teaching-github/script.md

 and gyrates,
 and gyrates.*

-*But the sheep is alone.
+*But the goat is alone.
 A meagre white skull lies,
 in white winter snow.*